-International Women’s Day is an opportunity for everyone to celebrate the contribution women make in creating diverse and inclusive workplaces.
-This year's #ChooseToChallenge theme made me reflect on how much the workplace has changed – and changed for the better.
+International Women’s Day (IWD) is an opportunity for everyone to celebrate the contribution women make in creating diverse and inclusive workplaces.
+The IWD theme makes me reflect on how much the workplace has changed – and changed for the better.

 I have seen positive change since I started working in the early 1980s.
 Even then, women working for some property and construction companies were prohibited from wearing trousers.
 Mind you the same organisations also prohibited the men in the company having beards.
 Things have changed on many fronts.
 I now see women working across the construction industry from apprentices to some holding senior positions.

 I was reflecting on this when I shared a speaking platform with Rachel Skinner the current president of the UK's Institution of Civil Engineers, who is an exemplar of how women are making their mark on construction.
 Interestingly on that occasion the chair of the panel was also female.

 We are making progress, but when I talk to members on our Equality, Diversity and Inclusion Council I realise how much more there is to do.
 Indeed, in my own recent experience I continue to be amazed when all male bidding teams feel comfortable attending a bid interview, despite having purported in their bids how they value diversity.

 There is still so much we need to do.
 We all have a responsibility to challenge.
 In some ways I would take it further than to choose to challenge and suggest that we should feel an obligation to challenge.
 As the theme suggests, unless we challenge, nothing will change and certainly the leaders of the various equality movements in the early days knew that they had to challenge.